paulkamsteeg/ru-ai-pacman/CourseHandbook.md

 of the assignment points, i.e. 30\*.7=21%.

-Due to the availability of example answers, a different procedure is used to resit the attendance and assignments.
+Due to the availability of example answers, a different procedure is used to resit the assignments.
 To resit these course components you must submit an solution to a new assignment which will be made available **after** the final competition.
 Note: this assignment will require approximately 1ec of